-The minimalist lifestyle isn’t for everyone.
+The minimalist lifestyle is only for some.

-When it comes to minimalism and keeping less, I find my mind is put at ease by knowing everything has its place.
+When it comes to minimalism and keeping less, my mind is put at ease by knowing everything has its place.
 I’m not accumulating trash or needless goods.
 The benefits of a minimalist lifestyle also include:

 • Rewiring of the brain and habits to start spending less